arunravi728/Papyrus/content/index.md

 ---
 title: Papyrus
 created: Monday - 6th November, 2023
-updated: Monday - 6th November, 2023
+updated: Thursday - 31st October, 2024
 share: true
 ---

 ![papyrus.jpeg](./2.%20Areas/papyrus.jpeg)

-Hello!
-I'm Arun Ravi, and welcome to **Papyrus** - my second brain.
-This repository consists of my notes about a variety of topics ranging from  programming to cycling to cooking recipes.
-I have been taking notes on Obsidian ever since I started reading [Building a Second Brain](./Building%20a%20Second%20Brain.md), and discovered the power of not having to remember every piece of information I consume.

-Feel free to explore Papyrus.
-Some starter landing pages you might be interested in -
+Welcome to Papyrus, my digital Second Brain!
+I’m Arun Ravi, and this is a curated repository of my knowledge and notes on topics that excite me, from programming to cycling.
+Papyrus began as a personal experiment after reading [Building a Second Brain](./Building%20a%20Second%20Brain.md), and it has since become a reliable resource where I capture, organize, and connect ideas and insights - so I can focus more on discovery and less on recall.
+Feel feel to explore my collection of notes.

 * [Portfolio](./Portfolio.md)
 * [Library](./Library.md)